Forestry >> Our Forest

 Due to its location at the northern cusp of the transitional "tension zone", which divides the state's central hardwood forest from the northern hardwood forest, the Menominee forest contains a higher diversity of tree species than forests found to its north or south.
 The diversity is demonstrated by thirteen forest cover types identified in the range of sites on this relatively small patch of forest.

-MTE Wood is a lumber and wood products provider capable of responsibly harvesting timber from these wide variety of species.
+MTE Wood is a lumber and wood product provider capable of responsibly harvesting timber from these wide varieties of species.

 Menominee Forest Species List